jmspring/node-sbus/README.md

 [![Build Status](https://secure.travis-ci.org/noodlefrenzy/node-sbus.png?branch=master)](https://travis-ci.org/noodlefrenzy/node-sbus)
 [![Dependency Status](https://david-dm.org/noodlefrenzy/node-sbus.png)](https://david-dm.org/noodlefrenzy/node-sbus)

-`node-sbus` is library for connecting to Azure Service Bus services via AMQP.
+`node-sbus` is a library for connecting to Azure Service Bus services via AMQP.

 Currently, only Event Hub is supported and can be accessed by one of two methods: